ivangfr/graalvm-quarkus-micronaut-springboot/elasticsearch/quarkus-elasticsearch/README.md

 - ### quarkus-elasticsearch

-  [`Quarkus`](https://quarkus.io/) Java Web application that expose a simple REST API for indexing and searching movies in `Elasticsearch`.
+  [`Quarkus`](https://quarkus.io/) Java Web application that exposes a simple REST API for indexing and searching movies in `Elasticsearch`.

   It has the following endpoint:
   ```